Year of the Ox: Yoga Exercise for Kids

 - Next, do the opposite counter-stretch: arch your back into a fraidy cat.
 Meow!

 - Go through this dynamic flow, matching your breath to your movements.
 This is a great pose for your posture, balance and spinal health.
 It is also calming and grounding…like an Ox.

-Then, there’s Cow-faced Pose!
-(Can you tell the yoga tradition is fond of cows?)
+Then, there’s the Cow-faced pose (can you tell the yoga tradition is fond of cows?).
 This one is neat to do with kids because it can be used as an active meditation pose.
-It’s a little trickier so here’s an article about how to do this pose safely and well.
+It’s a little trickier, so here’s some advice about how to do this pose safely and well.
 Once you and/or the kiddos are in this pose you can do a little meditating.